 Netflix, Mapbox, A Cloud Guru, BlackBoard, Conde Nast, and New York Times.
 Do you know what these companies have in common?

-At the recently held ServerlessConf, ‘A Cloud Guru’ gave a proof of serverless promise saying they were never required to change their architecture due to performance reasons.
+At the recently held ServerlessConf, ‘A Cloud Guru’ gave proof of serverless promise saying they were never required to change their architecture due to performance reasons.
 They are running 287 Lambda functions, 19 microservices with 3.68 TB of data at the mere cost of $580 per month.
 Read that again!

-We all are well aware of how serverless helps in elevating our focus to more business-critical tasks by empowering developers and offering cost-friendly solutions.
+We are well aware of how serverless helps in elevating our focus to more business-critical tasks by empowering developers and offering cost-friendly solutions.
 However, we have still observed confusion among people who want to get started with serverless adoption but don’t know where, when and how!
 This blog post is about them.